-This is because BIAB Overlays are durable enough that you can remove the polish ontop of it without the BIAB overlay being affected.
+BIAB Overlays are durable enough that you can remove the polish on top of it without the BIAB overlay being affected.
 So you can change the color of your manicure without affecting your natural nails.

 Related Articles – 7 Tips to Quickly Heal Damaged Nails After Acrylic Or Gel

 BIAB nails will last 3-4 weeks without peeling or lifting.
 But this will vary depending on the brand of BIAB and how much wear and tear your BIAB manicure was exposed to.

 But I have worn BIAB nails for over 4 weeks with a fill-in of course.